-\Updated\\ A: Applicants should contact their research office and/or technology transfer office in their proposed higher education institution in the first instance.
-Information can also be found on the State Aid section of the website here.
+A: Applicants should contact their research office and/or technology transfer office in their proposed higher education institution in the first instance, if they are unable to answer their query the research office can submit it us for our FAQs sheet.
+Enterprise Partner organisations can consult the Employment Partner Guide on our website or contact the Enterprise Team at schemes@researchireland.ie.

-What does the €11,300 contribution from enterprise contribute to?
+What does the €11,700 contribution from enterprise contribute to?
 Is this for the student?

-A: The €11,300 represents one third of the annual funds dedicated to the award, this covers student stipend, registration fees and research expenses.
+A: The €11,700 represents one third of the annual funds dedicated to the award, this covers student stipend, registration fees and research expenses.

-How is any generated IP managed and its subsequent ownership structured?
+How is any generated IP managed and it's subsequent ownership structured?